 Genetic variations of a virus are common and expected.
 SARS-CoV2 will naturally develop mutations.
 There are a number of variants the Canadian government is monitoring.
 A variant is a concern when it affects:

-Please review the following power point from Dr. Lisa Barrett on COVID variants.
-It contains significant information on how these variants are changing the course of this disease and in turn our ability to recognize and treat these viruses.
+Please review the following PowerPoint presentation by Dr. Lisa Barrett on COVID-19 variants.
+It contains significant information on how these variants are changing the course of this disease and, in turn, our ability to recognize and treat these viruses.

 COVID-19 spreads from an infected person to others via respiratory droplets or aerosols that are created when an infectious person coughs, sneezes, sings, shouts, or talks.